ss16318/SalesForecasting/README.md

 ##### Conclusion

-This model yielded the highest accuracy in the Kaggle challenge (0.44 RMSLE) and scored 89th out of 604 on the Kaggle leaderboard.
+This model yielded a reasonalby high accuracy of 0.44 RMSLE.
 While variations of this model made a greater attempt to model sales flucuations, these results suggest that simply predicting sales to be the historical mean is a justifiable forecasting approach.

 ------